A probabilistic approach to the asymptotics of the length of the longest alternating subsequence: Introduction

 Let $a:=(a_{1},a_{2},\ldots,a_{n})$ be a sequence of length $n$ whose elements belong to a totally ordered set $\Lambda$.
 Given an increasing set of indices $\{\ell_{i}\}_{i=1}^{m}$, we say that the subsequence $(a_{\ell_{1}} ,a_{\ell_{2}},\ldots,a_{\ell_{m}})$ is alternating if $a_{\ell_{1}} >a_{\ell_{2}}<a_{\ell_{3}}>\cdots a_{\ell_{m}}$.
 The \emph{length of the longest alternating subsequence} is then defined as

 We revisit, here, the problem of finding the asymptotic behavior (in mean, variance and limiting law) of the length of the longest alternating subsequence in the context of random permutations and random words.
 For random permutations, these problems have seen complete solutions with contributions independently given (in alphabetical order) by Pemantle, Stanley and Widom.
 The reader will find in \cite{stanley2006increasing} a comprehensive survey, with precise bibliography and credits, on these and related problems.
-In the context of random words, Mansour \cite{mansour2008longest} contains very recent contributions.
+In the context of random words, Mansour \cite{mansour2008longest} contains very recent contributions where mean and variance are obtained.
 Let us just say that, to date, the proofs developed to solve these problems are of a combinatorial or analytic nature and that we wish below to provide probabilistic ones.
 Our approach is developed via iid sequences uniformly distributed on $[0,1]$, counting minima and maxima and the central limit theorem for $2$-dependent random variables.
-Our arguments work as well to study the asymptotic behavior of the longest alternating subsequence of a random word $\boldsymbol{a} \in\mathcal{A}^{n}$, where $\mathcal{A}$ is a finite ordered alphabet.
-Finally we use a purely Markovian approach to get similar results for words generated by a Markov sequence.
+Not only does our approach recover the permutation case, but it works as well for random words, $a\in \mathcal{A}^n$ where $\mathcal{A}$ is a finite ordered alphabet, recovering known results and providing new ones.
+Properly modified it also works for several kinds of pattern restricted subsequences.
+Finally, similar results are also obtained for words generated by a Markov sequence.